 The bond between current students and alumni of the programme is indeed strong.
 Gahou said, ‘The QFIN family is scattered in different professions in the finance industry, and those who have established themselves are all very willing to mentor and guide those still in university, providing us with great career advice.’
 This strong network and sense of belonging is a distinguishing feature of the QFIN programme.

 Another feature is the strong brand and reputation enjoyed by the programme and its well-established relationship with industry.
-Professor Chow said, ‘We have attracted the investment and support from the finance industry for the establishment of a Finance Trading Laboratory, the first of its kind in a business school, which provides to students a realistic and practical learning and research environment through the provision of live data feeds from many stock exchanges around the world.
+Professor Chow said, ‘We have attracted the investment and support from the finance industry for the establishment of a Finance Trading Laboratory, the first of its kind in a business school, which provides students with a realistic and practical learning and research environment through the provision of live data feeds from many stock exchanges around the world.

 ‘Through the programme’s network and relationships, we have also attracted industry professionals to come to teach short courses on specific areas of finance, especially those fast-developing ones.
 This gives students access to up-to-date perspectives and thinking from practitioners which cannot be found in textbooks or other formal teaching material.’